technote-space/gutenberg-packages/README.md

 ```
 wp.editor.BlockFormatControls is deprecated and will be removed.
 Please use wp.blockEditor.BlockFormatControls instead.
 ```
-If your plugin uses `wp-block-editor` package, you get an error under WP v5.2.
+If your plugin uses `wp-block-editor` package like bellow, you get an error under WP v5.2.
 ```js
 const { BlockFormatControls } = wp.blockEditor;
 ```
 ```
 Uncaught TypeError: Cannot destructure property `BlockFormatControls` of 'undefined' or 'null'.
 ```
-From js, to check existence of property can solve this problem easily.
+From JavaScript, to check existence of property can solve this problem easily.
 ```js
 const { BlockFormatControls } = wp.blockEditor && wp.blockEditor.BlockEdit ? wp.blockEditor : wp.editor;
 ```